mattwarren/mattwarren.github.io/_posts/2016-07-04-How-the-dotnet-CLI-tooling-runs-your-code.md

 > the .NET Core runtime, libraries and tools and the ASP.NET Core libraries.

-However along-side a completely new, revamped, xplat version of the .NET runtime, the development experience has been changed, with the [`dotnet` based tooling](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet) now available (**Note**: the *tooling* itself is currently still in preview and it's [expected to be RTM](https://github.com/dotnet/core/blob/master/roadmap.md#planned-11-features) later this year)
+However alongside a completely new, revamped, xplat version of the .NET runtime, the development experience has been changed, with the [`dotnet` based tooling](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet) now available (**Note**: the *tooling* itself is currently still in preview and it's [expected to be RTM](https://github.com/dotnet/core/blob/master/roadmap.md#planned-11-features) later this year)

 So you can now write: